aliraeisdanaei/The_Freedom_Forum/MISC/What_to_Write.md

 I can get in trouble by other Iranians for saying _other wrong_ things.
 In every country, whether in Iran, countries less free than Iran, and even in Canada, the _wrong_ thing still begets trouble.

-Inside of me, there are enough thoughts to get in to trouboe for a thousdand and one ways.
+Inside me, there are enough thoughts to get in to trouble for a thousand and one ways.
 This is hardly a fact unique about me; it's true for everyone.
 Yes, even you, and yes, even you in Canada, Germany, Iran, or wherever else.